-Duress buttons, if present, will be utilized only for emergency and/or life threatening situations, to include health related issues.
-The use of the duress button for anything other than an emergency and/or life threatening situation is subject to disciplinary action.
+Duress buttons, if present, will be utilized only for emergency and/or life-threatening situations, to include health-related issues.
+The use of the duress button for anything other than an emergency and/or life-threatening situation is subject to disciplinary action.

-- (n) Programming activities.
+(n) Programming activities.
 In administrative detention status, you will have access to programming activities to the extent safety, security, orderly operation of a correctional facility, or public safety are not jeopardized.
-In disciplinary segregation status, your participation in programming activities, e.g., educational programs, may be suspended. - (o) Administrative Remedy Program.
-You can submit a formal grievance challenging any aspect of your confinement in the SHU through the Administrative Remedy Program, 28 CFR part 542, subpart B.
+In disciplinary segregation status, your participation in programming activities, e.g., educational programs, may be suspended.